 [65:6] You shall allow them (women) to live in the house you live supporting from your means, and do not harm them to cause distress on them.
 And if they are pregnant, then you shall spend on them (fa-anfiquu `alayhinna) until they give birth.
 Afterwards, if they nurse the infant, you shall give them their payment and shall consult among yourselves to maintain the amicable relation, and if you disagree, then you may have another (woman) to nurse the infant.

-[65:7] Let him spend (li-yunfiq) who has plenty in accordance with his means and who is limited on his provision so let him spend (fal-yunfiq) of what God has given him.
-God does not burden any soul beyond that what He has given it.
-God will provide ease after hardship.
+[65:7] Let him spend possessor of abundance from his abundance (li-yunfiq dhuu sa`atin min sa`atihi)) and whoever has been restricted on him of his provision, then let him spend from what God has given him (fal-yunfiq mimmaa aataahu allahu).
+God does not burden any soul except what He has given it.
+God will bring about ease after hardship.

 Instance of nafaqaat

 [9:54] And what prevented that their spending (nafaqaatuhum) is not being accepted from them except that they disbelieve in God and in His messenger, and they do not come to the Contact Prayer (al-salata) except while they are lazy, and they do not spend (wa-laa-yufiquuna) except while they are unwilling.